alpeshdgapps/photoid-india-legal/data-deletion.md

 - In-app deletion is immediate for app-managed photos and app-managed generated files
 - Files saved to public folders such as Downloads may need to be deleted manually from your device's file manager

 The main exception is paid studio-quality export.
 When you use that feature, the selected photo is temporarily processed by a third-party AI processing provider for background removal or background cleanup.
-That provider automatically removes the input and output data after about one hour by default.
+Our current provider states that input and output data is automatically removed after about one hour by default.
 Details of the provider are in our Privacy Policy (Third-Party Services).

 ---